fazekasda/starred/README.md

 - [ggplot](https://github.com/yhat/ggplot) - ggplot for python
 - [redis-astra](https://github.com/pilat/redis-astra) - Python light ORM for Redis
 - [scholar.py](https://github.com/ckreibich/scholar.py) - A parser for Google Scholar, written in Python
-- [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) - :abcd: Collection of over 25 patched fonts (over 5,700 variations) & FontForge font patcher python script for Powerline, Font Awesome, Octicons, Devicons, and Vim Devicons.
-Includes: Droid Sans, Meslo, Source Code, AnonymousPro, Hack, ProFont, Inconsolata, and more
+- [nerd-fonts](https://github.com/ryanoasis/nerd-fonts) - :abcd: Collection of 35+ patched fonts (over 74.5k possible variations) with a FontForge font patcher python script for Powerline, Font Awesome, Octicons, Devicons, and other icon fonts.
+Includes fonts: SourceCodePro, Hack, Droid Sans, Meslo, AnonymousPro, ProFont, Inconsolata, and more
 - [todo](https://github.com/foobuzz/todo) - A simple command line todo list manager which can be as powerful as you want it do be.
 - [simple-crawler](https://github.com/mrafayaleem/simple-crawler) - A super simple webcrawler framework written in Python.
 - [pypi-publisher](https://github.com/wdm0006/pypi-publisher) - a simple cli for publishing packages to pypi without the hassle